hawkinsw/QoOID/draft-olden-ippm-qoo.md

 Of course, it is possible to specify network requirements for Teams with multiple NRP/NRPoU, for different quality levels or one/two way video and so on.
 Then one can calculate the QoO at each level.

 # Known Weaknesses and open questions
 We have described a way of simplifying how the network requirements of applications can be compared to quality attenuation measurements.
 The simplification introduces several artifacts that may or may not be significant.
-If new information emerge that indicate other tradeoffs are more fit for our purpose, we should switch before this Internet Draft moves further
+If new information emerge that indicate other tradeoffs are more fit for our purpose, we should switch before this Internet Draft moves further.
+In this section we discuss some known limitations.

 ## Missing Temporal Information in Distributions.
 These two latency series: 1,200,1,200,1,200,1,200,1,200 and 1,1,1,1,1,200,200,200,200,200 Will have identical distributions, but may have different application performance.
 Ignoring this information is a tradeoff between simplicity and precision.
 To capture all information necessary to perfectly capture outcomes we are getting into extreme computational complexity.
 As an application's performance is bound by how the developers change to varying network performance, meaning nearly all different series of latencies may have different application outcomes.